MakingChatbots/ivr-tester/README.md

 </p>

 Under the hood this orchestrates:
- 1. Making a call to the IVR flow - using [Twilio](https://www.twilio.com/)
+ 1. Establishing a bi-directional audio stream of the call to the IVR flow - using [Twilio](https://www.twilio.com/)
- 2. Receiving the bi-directional audio stream of the call
- 3. Transcribing the voice responses from the flow - using [Google Speech-to-Text](https://cloud.google.com/speech-to-text)
+ 1. Transcribing the voice responses from the flow - using [Google Speech-to-Text](https://cloud.google.com/speech-to-text)
- 4. Using the test to conditionally respond with DTMF tones to transcripts
+ 1. Using the test to conditionally respond with DTMF tones to transcripts

 ## Getting Started